share this post

 It’s is very easy to make praline paste from hazelnuts at home.
 The ingredients you need to make this easy recipe for praline paste are:

-• Hazelnuts – roasted hazelnuts are the best, but you can use raw hazelnuts and toast at home.
+• Hazelnuts – Roasted hazelnuts are the best, but you can use raw hazelnuts and roast them at home.

 • Sugar – or brown erythritol to make a sugar-free praline paste.